Budget Templates

 - If no weight is provided, the weight will be defaulted to 1.

-- The budgeted amount is calculated as
+- The amount budget by the remainder template is calculated as:

 Examples